 The coronial inquest process

-If a death occurs in care or custody, a hearing must be held as part of an inquest.
-Otherwise a coroner has discretion as to whether to hold a hearing.
-The hearing is usually open to the public but a coroner can exclude certain people from the hearing and/or prohibit publication of evidence heard.
+The coroner determines the issues to consider, the parties involved, the witnesses to be called, and when and where the inquest is to be held.
+An inquest is usually open to the public but a coroner can exclude certain people from the hearing and/or prohibit publication of evidence heard.
 Once all the evidence has been presented, the coroner usually adjourns the hearing to consider the evidence and submissions and make their findings.
 The findings can be delivered on the same day but are usually delivered at a later date.